Call Now 24/7 Free Consultation

 • Avalanche-related injuries

 Road crossing crashes deserve specific attention.
-Michigan law requires snowmobile operators to come to a complete stop before crossing any public road, yield to all vehicular traffic, and cross at approximately a right angle under MCL 324.82126.
-Despite these clear requirements, collisions between snowmobiles and cars, trucks, and SUVs at trail crossings remain a leading cause of fatal snowmobile accidents.
+Michigan law requires snowmobile operators to come to a complete stop before crossing any public road, yield to all vehicular traffic, and cross at approximately a right angle under MCL 324.82119.
+Despite these clear requirements, collisions between snowmobiles and cars, trucks, and SUVs at trail crossings remain a recurring cause of severe and fatal snowmobile accidents.
 These crashes raise questions about operator compliance, signage adequacy, sight-line obstructions, and motorist conduct — all of which we investigate thoroughly.

 Michigan Snowmobile Laws and Your Rights